Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: The effective potential of the model in the OPT at next-to-leading order

 obtaining the OPT deformed Lagrangian density

-where $\delta$ represents an artificial bookkepping parameter (formally considered to be small), while $\Omega^2= m^2 + \eta^2$ contains the important arbitrary variational mass parameter, $\eta$.
+where $\delta$ represents an artificial bookkeeping parameter (formally considered to be small), while $\Omega^2= m^2 + \eta^2$ contains the important arbitrary variational mass parameter, $\eta$.
 The quantities of interest are evaluated up to some order in $\delta$, which is then set to the unit value, while $\eta$ is fixed by some optimization procedure.
-The most popular prescription used in the literature is the Principle of Minimal Sensitivity (PMS)~\cite{Stevenson:1981vj}.
-The PMS states that if a theory containing non-physical parameters is an approximation of the correct theory, then varying the value of $\eta$ should not change the values of the physical quantities in the approximate theory.
-Hence, for some physical quantity $\mathcal{O}_{\delta^k}$, which is evaluated up to order $\delta^k$, the optimal value $\overline \eta$ is determined from
+The most popular prescription used in the literature is the PMS~\cite{Stevenson:1981vj}.
+The PMS states that if a theory containing nonphysical parameters is an approximation of the correct theory, then varying the value of $\eta$ should not change the values of the physical quantities in the approximate theory.
+Hence, for some physical quantity $\mathcal{O}_{\delta^k}$, which is evaluated up to the order of $\delta^k$, the optimal value $\overline \eta$ is determined from

 The first applications of the OPT method were done for systems at zero temperature~\cite{Seznec:1979ev,Stevenson:1981vj,Politzer:1981vc,Duncan:1988hw}.
 Later, it has also been applied at finite temperature at leading order~\cite{Okopinska:1986pd,Hajj:1987gk,Pinto:1999py,Kneur:2002kq}.
 Its applicability at finite temperature for the scalar $\lambda \phi^4$ theory in next-to-leading order was further tested in~\cite{Farias:2008fs}.
 Here, we will borrow some of the main results from~\cite{Farias:2008fs} and refer the interested reader to that reference for more details.